 Safety Data Sheets (SDS) contain information about regulatory classification, health hazards, toxicity, first aid and fire information for the products in the pipeline.

 SDS information regarding products is available at various locations across our system.

-In the event of an Enbridge pipeline incident, Enbridge representatives will provide emergency responders with the SDS for the product in the pipeline.
+In the event of a pipeline incident, Alliance representatives will provide emergency responders with the SDS for the product in the pipeline.